2 men seen with Taser, expandable baton amid fight at Yucaipa protest sought

 Sheriff’s investigators are looking for a man seen brandishing a Taser and another seen brandishing an expandable baton amid a fight that broke out during a George Floyd protest in Yucaipa last week, officials said.

-The melee took place about 8 p.m. on June 1 in the 34000 block of Yucaipa Boulevard, the San Bernardion County Sheriff’s Department’s Yucaipa Police Station said in a written statement.
+The melee took place about 8 p.m. on June 1 in the 34000 block of Yucaipa Boulevard, the San Bernardino County Sheriff’s Department’s Yucaipa Police Station said in a written statement.

 An argument broke out between a group of demonstrators decrying the death of George Floyd in police custody in Minneapolis and another group of people gathered at a business across the street, officials said.